Jaeseung-SONG/NESTA/README.md

-# TWAS_Diffusion
+# NESTA
-Scripts for network-wide diffusion of genetically computed gene expression weights from TWAS
+Scripts for running network-wise expansion for single-cell-type-specific association (NESTA)